 Disadvantage #4: Limited Extension Ecosystem Compared to Chrome

 While Opera supports extensions, its extension ecosystem is considerably smaller compared to the vast library available for Google Chrome.
 This means that users might not find as many specialized tools or customizations for Opera as they would on Chrome.
+As a result, users who rely heavily on browser add-ons for productivity, design, or development tasks may find Opera less flexible or slower to adapt to their specific needs.

 - The variety of extensions available for specific tasks or functionalities might be limited.